kototuz/img2mc/README.md

 ## Description

 The program replaces each pixel with the corresponding block in Minecraft.
-Files that **img2mc** generates are functions that you run in Minecraft to build your image.
-We can't generate just one single `.mcfunction` file because Minecraft has a limit on the number of commands in one file - 65536 (well you can change the limit)
+File that **img2mc** generates is a function that you run in Minecraft to build your image.

+> [!WARNING]
+> Make sure that `/gamerule maxCommandChainLength <required_count>`.
+> The program will notice you about the generated command count.
+> So copy the number from there

 ## Get started